 Maine law requires most MCCS students to provide proof of immunization or immunity for certain diseases.
-Matriculated students born after Dec.
+Degree Seeking students born after Dec.
 31, 1956 are required to show proof of :

-- Diphtheria/Tetanus: One dose of DT, TD, or DTP administered within 10 years of the student's enrollment; - Measles: Two doses of measles vaccine administered after the student's first birthday. - Rubella: Two doses of rubella vaccine administered after the student's first birthday. - Mumps: Two doses of mumps vaccine administered after the student's first birthday. - Meningitis: Required for students living on campus.

-Some academic programs, especially those health related, may require additional immunizations or tests in order to secure the student a clinical or placement to meet graduation requirements.
+- Diphtheria/Tetanus: One dose of DT, TD, or DTP administered within 10 years of the student's enrollment: - Measles: Two doses of measles vaccine administered after the student's first birthday. - Rubella: Two doses of rubella vaccine administered after the student's first birthday. - Mumps: Two doses of mumps vaccine administered after the student's first birthday. - Some academic programs, especially those health related, may require additional immunizations or tests in order to secure the student a clinical or placement to meet graduation requirements.